 Rochester laboratory space

-The BAP Core in Minnesota is located in the Marvin Building at Mayo Clinic's campus in Rochester, Minnesota.
-This facility has a total of 60,000 square feet of dedicated space to enable all BAP, Pathology Research Core and storage-related activities in Minnesota, including IT support consolidated into one central, state-of-the-art, highly automated facility.
-A single, centralized institutional facility provides numerous advantages, including greater efficiency, increased automation, greater uniformity, and increased standardization of procedures and processes, all leading to high-quality material for investigators.
+In Rochester, the BAP Core facility has about 100,000 square feet of dedicated space.
+This enables all accessioning, processing, storage and technology activities in Minnesota to be consolidated into one central, state-of-the-art, highly automated facility.
+This centralized facility offers numerous advantages, including better efficiency and uniformity and increased automation and standardization of procedures and processes, all leading to high-quality material for investigators.
 The goal is to automate as many of the processes as possible, including sample storage.

-- Two separate sources of city power coming into the building, each from a different substation and each of which can provide 100% power to the building.
+- Two separate sources of city power, each from a different substation.
+Each can provide 100% power to the building.

-- Three bulk 13,000-gallon liquid nitrogen tanks to provide liquid nitrogen to the robotic freezers, which will maintain a temperature of 80°C below zero until power is restored, in the event of a complete power loss.
+- Three bulk 13,000-gallon liquid nitrogen tanks to provide liquid nitrogen to the robotic freezers to maintain a temperature of 80 degrees Celsius below zero until power is restored.

 - Key-card controlled access to the laboratory space.

 All freezers are on a wireless automated temperature tracking system.
-Alarm settings are predefined, and laboratory personnel are notified (24 hours per day, 7 days per week) if a storage unit has reached its upper or lower limit.
+Alarm settings are predefined.
+Laboratory staff members are notified at any time of day or night if a storage unit has reached its upper or lower limit.
 All freezers and equipment are monitored under a preventive maintenance program by the laboratory staff.
-In addition, the facility maintains an on-site repair shop, and back-up freezers are available as needed.
+The facility maintains an on-site repair shop, and backup freezers are available.

-This facility was constructed to provide additional expansion space for future growth in support of all biorepository laboratory services and storage needs.
+In addition, the facility was constructed to enable expansion space for future growth to support all biorepository laboratory services and storage needs.